Roger Bardet

-Roger Bardet was a member of the French resistance organisation known as CARTE, based in Cannes, organised by André Girard.
+Roger Julien Bardet (14 March 1916 – 7 April 1972) was a member of the French resistance organisation known as CARTE, based in Cannes, organised by André Girard.
 He was betrayed by a fellow agent and became a double agent.

 In November 1942 CARTE courier André Marsac was arrested in Paris by German intelligence officer ‘Colonel Henri’ Hugo Bleicher who put him in Fresnes prison, where he convinced Marsac that he was an anti-Nazi German officer and could help release him, but this would require the help of a fellow agent.
 Marsac wrote a letter to Roger Bardet asking him to visit him in prison to discuss his escape.
 Armed with this letter and another to Marsac's wife, Bleicher set off for Saint-Jorioz on the banks of Lake Annecy where Peter Churchill had relocated the SPINDLE network, to meet Mme Marsac and persuaded her to come to Paris.
 He also met Bardet and Odette Sansom «Lise».

 London's response to Bardet's request for air transport for Marsac and ‘Colonel Henri’ was to refuse outright and insist that he immediately break off contact with Marsac and ‘Colonel Henri’, however Bardet ignored the orders and returned to Paris where he, along with a number of other agents, was arrested by Bleicher and placed in Fresnes prison.
 Bardet became a double agent and released from prison.
 He became second in command to Henri Frager in the DONKEYMAN network, resulting in Frager's arrest and compromise of the network.

 There were strong suspicions in the SPINDLE network that Bardet had betrayed André Marsac, and Adolphe Rabinovitch «Arnauld» was only dissuaded by Sansom from shooting him out of hand.